-If more than four rings are specified, the datalogger may time out before the modem answers; communication will never be established!
-It is possible in some conditions to allow more than four rings.
+If more than three rings are specified (first P63 parameter 6 > 50), the datalogger may time out before the modem answers; communication will never be established!
+It is possible in some conditions to allow more than three rings.
 Consult a Campbell Scientific applications engineer about optimizing modem negotiations before trying this and be sure to try the set up locally before installing at a remote location.